MinecraftForge/Documentation/docs/gui/screens.md

     /*
      * This method is added by the container screen to render
-     * a tooltip for whatever slot is hovered over.
+     * the tooltip of the hovered slot.
      */
     this.renderTooltip(graphics, mouseX, mouseY);
 }